With touch interactions, your app can translate and use physical gestures to emulate the direct manipulation of UI elements.

-Touch interactions in Windows 8 use physical gestures to emulate the direct manipulation of UI elements and provide a more natural, real-world experience when interacting with those elements on the screen.
-(By contrast, interacting with an object through its properties window or other dialog box is considered indirect manipulation.)
-We describe these interactions and how they are supported across input modes and devices (touch, mouse, pen).
+Touch interactions provide a natural, real-world experience when users interact with the elements on the screen.
+By contrast, interacting with an object through its properties window or other dialog box is considered indirect manipulation.
+Windows also supports touch interactions across input modes and devices, including touch, mouse, and pen.

 The Windows Runtime platform APIs support user interactions through three types of interaction events: pointer, gesture, and manipulation.

 - Pointer events are used to get basic contact info such as location and device type, extended info such as pressure and contact geometry, and to support more complex interactions.

 - Gesture events are used to handle static single-finger interactions such as tapping and press-and-hold (double-tap and right-tap are derived from these basic gestures).

 - Manipulation events are used for dynamic multi-touch interactions such as pinching and stretching, and interactions that use inertia and velocity data such as panning/scrolling, zooming, and rotating.

 Note The info provided by the manipulation events doesn't identify the interaction.
 It specifies input data such as position, translation delta, and velocity.
 This data is then used to determine the manipulation and perform the interaction.